 Love Without Limit by Walter Williams

-mW8zra9msSg5jt-5ZFxJPpALove Without Limit’s fresh interpretations of scripture reveal God’s unlimited love, which not only saves everyone eventually, but also gives the best advice for living now, as illustrated by analysis of Christ’s Sermon on the Mount.
+Love Without Limit’s fresh interpretations of scripture reveal God’s unlimited love, which not only saves everyone eventually, but also gives the best advice for living now, as illustrated by analysis of Christ’s Sermon on the Mount.
 Written by a Princeton-trained minister and newspaper columnist who majored in psychology, psychological insights show how to overcome anger, insults and condemnation and even benefit from criticism, while learning to love and accept yourself and others.
 The wisdom about living and explanations about how to achieve a better life make this book valuable for secular, as well as religious, readers.

 The Greek Word Aion-Aionios Translated Everlasting-Eternal in the Holy Bible by John Wesley Hanson

-A classic work by well known universalist apologist John Wesley Hanson, who wrote in the 1800′s.
+A classic work by well known universalist apologist John Wesley Hanson, who wrote in the 1800’s.
 As the title states, this book deals with the issue of eternity, by examining the Greek words from which the concept is taken.
-From the preface: The verbal pivot on which swings aionaioniosexcur00hansthe question, Does the Bible teach the doctrine of Endless Punishment?
+From the preface: The verbal pivot on which swings the question, Does the Bible teach the doctrine of Endless Punishment?
 Is the word Aión and its derivatives and reduplications.
 The author of this treatise has endeavored to put within brief compass the essential facts pertaining to the history and use of the word, and he thinks he has conclusively shown that it affords no support whatever to the erroneous doctrine.
 It will generally be conceded that the tenet referred to is not contained in the Scriptures if the meaning of endless duration does not reside in the controverted word.
 The reader is implored to examine the evidence presented, as the author trusts it has been collected, with a sincere desire to learn the truth

 Jesus and Hitler: Salvation For The Worst Of Us, Salvation For All Of Us Through The Savior Of The World

-4174qc95K6L__SX322_BO1,204,203,200_This is a book of hope for all people.
+This is a book of hope for all people.
 The Bible clearly proclaims that God is the Almighty, and that for Him all things are possible.
 He has given all authority in heaven and earth to His Son, Jesus, the “Savior of the world” (1 John 4:14).
 Even though the Bible teaches that God “will have all men to be saved, and to come unto the knowledge of the truth” (1 Timothy 2:4), the vast majority in Christianity teach that He and His Son are unable, or unwilling, to save all people.
 This book will show you that God has good in store for all mankind, even the very worst of us.
 You will see that God loves His enemies and is willing and able to fulfill all of His good, pleasing and perfect plan.
 Instead of unbelievers being tormented in hell for eternity, they will go through God’s proper judgment for their sins.
 His judgment will lead them to bow in love, thankfulness and humility at the feet of their Savior, Jesus.

 This book is full of Scripture and builds a solid argument for Christian Universalism.
 It is heavy on doctrine and light on philosophy.